imixs/imixs-saga/imixs-microservice-core/README.md

 ## IndexService

 The Imixs registry can maintain a derived index across all registered Imixs microservices.
 This index is a fast access layer to search for running process instances distributed across different Imixs microservices.

+The following environment settings need to be defined to activate the index service:

+    IMIXS-REGISTRY_API= service endpoint of a Imixs-Registry
+    IMIXS-REGISTRY_INDEX_ENABLED= true

+The following environment variables are optional:

+	IMIXS-REGISTRY_INDEX_TYPEFILTER - optional type filter (regex) - default: (workitem|workitemarchive)
+	IMIXS-REGISTRY_INDEX_FIELDS - optional item list (default list is defined by schema service)